 Ratings mean action

 Riders and drivers can rate each other after every ride.
 Your feedback is important, so feel free to let us know if something about your experience wasn’t right.

 Know that your ratings are always anonymous.
 We use your feedback to improve the quality of all rides — and to decide what actions should be taken for the rider or driver involved.

 If you rate a driver three stars or fewer, you’ll never be matched with them again through the app.
-If something wasn’t right, we want to know so we can offer any additional help.
+If something wasn’t right, please leave detailed feedback so we can investigate and take appropriate action.

 We also look into low-rated rides and may deactivate users to help keep the community safe.

 Our Trust & Safety team is ready 24/7